 What we have thought about

-After operations and injuries, it is especially important to provide your body with all the necessary nutrients to enable optimal regeneration.
+For regeneration it is especially important to supply your body with all necessary nutrients.

-This includes first of all an adequate calorie intake with balanced amounts of fats (especially the polyunsaturated omega 3 and 6 fatty acids), carbohydrates and proteins (protein).
+First of all, this includes an adequate calorie intake with balanced amounts of fats (especially the polyunsaturated omega 3 and 6 fatty acids), carbohydrates and proteins (protein).
 Proteins in particular play a very important role.
-According to studies, the most important amino acids for wound healing are arginine and glutamine - best in combination with the anti-inflammatory omega 3 fatty acids.
-The requirement varies greatly depending on the extent of the wound area and can increase many times over.
+According to studies, the most important amino acids for wound healing are arginine and glutamine - preferably in combination with the anti-inflammatory omega 3 fatty acids.
+The requirement varies greatly and can increase many times over.

-Micronutrients are also very important because they regulate the immune system, play a central role in the function of enzymes and in the formation of new cells and collagen.
-Normal wound healing occurs in several phases:
+Micronutrients are very important because they regulate the immune system, play a central role in the function of enzymes and in the formation of new cells and collagen.
+They can also contribute to the reduction of free radicals.

 The fat-soluble vitamin E is a radical scavenger and protects your cells from oxidative stress.